 We invite you to participate in the We the People platform.
 You may use this platform on the White House website to create and sign petitions that call for the federal government to take action on a range of issues.
 For each topic included in We the People, you can petition the Administration to address a problem, support or oppose a proposal, or otherwise change or continue federal government policy or actions.
-As explained below, if a petition meets the signature goal within the designated period, the White House will respond to that petition in a timely fashion.
+As explained below, if a petition meets the signature goal within the designated period, the White House will aim to respond to that petition within 60 days wherever possible.

 By participating in We the People, you acknowledge that you have read, understood, and agree to be bound by these Terms of Participation and to comply with all applicable laws and regulations.

 We the People expands the options for contacting the White House and does not displace current official methods of communication, such as mailing or emailing the White House.
 If you are not willing to agree to We the People’s Terms of Participation, but want to send a message, petition, or other form of communication to the White House, you may do so through the White House Office of Correspondence, which maintains a contact form and information about communicating with the White House at www.whitehouse.gov/contact.

 You also agree that your user-generated signature or account information will not contain threats of unlawful violence or harm to any individual or group; obscene, vulgar, or lewd material; defamatory or fraudulent statements; terms commonly understood to constitute profanity or abusive or degrading slurs or epithets; information invading an individual’s privacy; and information that if published would violate criminal law or give rise to civil liability.